-Yet asking for a raise or writing a salary increment letter is scary for a lot of people.
-They’re afraid of making their bosses uncomfortable or outshining their fellow employees.
-But the truth is, you’ll feel dissatisfied if you’re not paid right, and this can affect your mindset and overall performance at work.
+However, asking for a pay raise or writing a salary increment letter is scary for a lot of people: you may be afraid to make your managers uncomfortable or appear to be too confident and outshining your colleagues.
+But the truth is, it’s discouraging if you’re underpaid , and this can affect your mindset and overall performance at work.

 In the case of a temporary pay increase, a portion of pay is provided as part of a temporary assignment and does not count towards the employee’s base salary.

 Why Ask For a Salary Increment in Writing?

 You may have mentioned your wish for a salary increment to your manager during a coffee break or even exchanged a few emails about it.
 But nothing is official unless it’s on paper.